xpring-eng/Xpring-JS/README.md

 #### Signing / Verifying

 A wallet can also sign and verify arbitrary hex messages.
-Generally, users should use the functions on `XRPClient` to perform cryptographic functions rather than using these low level APIs.
+Generally, users should use the functions on `XrpClient` to perform cryptographic functions rather than using these low level APIs.

 ```javascript
 const { Wallet } = require('xpring-js')